 This is certainly not the first time we have heard about a new SoC Kirin 980 coming to IFA.
 Further confirmation of the existence of the SoC comes as the same software was made available by FunkyHuawei to developers at XDA.

 Whilst we still don't have any specific information about the chip, we know that the Mate 20 and Mate 20 Pro will have new HiSilicon hardware while the Lite variant will probably use a less powerful SoC.
 The CPU frequency should be around 2.8GHz and this chip should be one of the first to be made with a 7nm production process.
-There are also rumors of ARM Cortex-A77 cores, which do not exist at the moment, so take this information with a pinch of salt!
+The rumors of ARM Cortex-A77 cores, which do not exist at the moment, were unfounded.
+The new CPU will be accompanied by 6GB of RAM and 128GB of internal memory on the Mate 20 Pro.
+New information about the Mate 20 Lite hardware confirmed it will feature a Kirin 710 SoC paired with 6GB of RAM.

 A new, larger battery